My Korean Jagiya: Cast and characters

+Production

+Principal photography commenced in June 2017.
+The series was the first Philippine television drama series produced by GMA Network to be filmed in Seoul, South Korea.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of My Korean Jagiya earned a 6.6% rating.
-While the final episode scored an 8.5% rating.
-The series had its highest rating on November 3, 2017 with an 8.7% rating.
+The final episode scored an 8.5% rating.